John England (politician)

-John Armstrong England CMG (12 October 1911 – 18 June 1985) was an Australian politician, army officer and public servant.
+John Armstrong England, CMG (12 October 1911 – 18 June 1985) was an Australian politician, army officer and public servant.
 He was a member of the House of Representatives from 1960 to 1975, representing the seat of Calare for the National Country Party.
 He subsequently served as Administrator of the Northern Territory from 1976 to 1980.

 Early life

 England was born on 12 October 1911 in Clayfield, Queensland.
 He was the third of five children born to Jane McLelland (née Fisher) and Sidney Willis England.

 England was raised in Murwillumbah, New South Wales, attending the local public school and later boarding at Brisbane Boys' College.
 In 1928 he joined the Commercial Banking Company, initially working in Sydney and later in Forbes.
 He left banking in 1935 and the following year was appointed manager of Wilga, a sheep and wheat farm near Grenfell.
-He eventually acquired the property in 1947 upon his return from World War II.
+He eventually acquired the property in 1947 upon his return from the Second World War.

 Military service

 England joined the Militia in 1929 and was commissioned as an officer in 1931, serving with artillery and cavalry units.
-He was called up to full-time service in June 1941 and transferred to the Australian Imperial Force in August 1942.
-He was promoted lieutenant-colonel in the same year and commanded several anti-aircraft regiments, including the 110th Light Anti-Aircraft Regiment, the 52nd Composite Anti-Aircraft Regiment and the 2/3rd Light Anti-Aircraft Regiment.
+He was called up to full-time service in June 1941 and transferred to the Second Australian Imperial Force in August 1942.
+He was promoted to lieutenant-colonel in the same year and commanded several anti-aircraft regiments, including the 110th Light Anti-Aircraft Regiment, the 52nd Composite Anti-Aircraft Regiment and the 2/3rd Light Anti-Aircraft Regiment.
 England saw overseas service at Merauke in Netherlands New Guinea and in North Borneo.
 As commander of North East Borneo Force in October 1945 he received the surrender of Japanese troops.
 He transferred into the reserve of officers in February 1946 and was mentioned in despatches for his work in Borneo.